BOIL: Learning Environment Personalized Information: Introduction

 \section{Introduction}

-Since the 1980s, the concept of employing multiple interacting agents to accomplish various tasks has garnered significant attention in the fields of robotics, artificial intelligence, and distributed systems.
-Previous research endeavors have demonstrated successful methods for utilizing multiple robots to tackle diverse challenges such as area coverage, patrolling, and reachability~\footnote{Reachability can be seen as the task which creates a path for agents that allows fast reaction when an intruder is detected.}~\cite{bierkens2016non,clempner2018continuous,diaz2023distributed,hespanha1999multiple,langley2021heterogeneous,rahili2017distributed,stern2006multiagent}.
-These efforts have embraced a multitude of approaches spanning game theory, genetic algorithms, greedy heuristics, and more, reflecting the multifaceted nature of the problems.
+Since the 1980s, the concept of employing multiple interacting agents for various tasks has garnered attention in the fields of robotics, artificial intelligence, and distributed systems.
+Previous research endeavors have demonstrated successful methods for utilizing multiple robots to tackle diverse challenges such as area coverage, patrolling, and reachability ~\cite{bierkens2016non,clempner2018continuous,diaz2023distributed,hespanha1999multiple,langley2021heterogeneous,rahili2017distributed,stern2006multiagent}.
+These efforts embraced a multitude of approaches spanning game theory, genetic algorithms, greedy heuristics, and more, reflecting the multifaceted nature of the problems.

-Despite this breadth of exploration, a fundamental trade-off persists between achieving optimal solutions, maintaining computational tractability, and ensuring scalability concerning the number of agents or the size of the environment.
-Some methodologies adopt an independence assumption among agents to facilitate tractability for a large number of participants \cite{diaz2023distributed,langley2021heterogeneous}, thus sacrificing potential optimality for scalability.
-The main objective of this paper is fine-grained control of these trade-offs.
-In this paper, we operate under the assumption of having access to an oracle whose information is indirectly accessible, and our aim is to devise a computationally scalable approach to extract insights from this oracle.
+Despite this breadth of exploration, a fundamental trade-off persists between achieving optimal solutions, maintaining computational tractability, and ensuring scalability in the number of agents or the size of the environment.
+Some methodologies adopt an independence assumption among agents to facilitate tractability for larger teams \cite{diaz2023distributed,langley2021heterogeneous}, sacrificing potential optimality for scalability.
+The main objective here is fine-grained control of these trade-offs.
+We operate under the assumption of having access to an oracle whose information is indirectly accessible, and we aim to devise a computationally scalable approach to extract insights from this oracle.
 Our focus lies in demonstrating the feasibility of extracting information from an oracle whose behavior adapts to environmental changes.
 Leveraging the Pagerank algorithm \cite{page1998pagerank}, renowned for its computational efficiency, we propose a scalable method for extracting information from the oracle.
 Crucially, our approach remains independent of the number of agents involved, and we formulate the problem as a common information maximization task~\footnote{There are multiple ways to define common information.
 We use the definition given by~\citet{liu2010common}.}.